 The overall crime rate in Middletown is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Middletown residents report their race to be White, followed by Asian.
+The greatest number of Middletown residents report their race to be White.
 Important ancestries of people in Middletown include English, German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Middletown is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.